vznh/documix/README.md

 2. **OpenAI**: GPT-4, GPT-3.5-turbo models
 3. **Ollama** (coming soon): Local models for fully offline operation

+## Deployment Notes

+### Vector Database Persistence

+When deploying your own instance of Documix:

+- The default configuration uses a shared vector database that is periodically cleared
+- Configure your local deployment with dedicated environment variables (as listed in .env.example for your vector instance

+### Embedding Model Considerations

+- **Cloud Deployment**: OpenAI embeddings are the most reliable option
+- **Local Deployment**: You can use Ollama for cost-free local embeddings
+- **Hybrid Approach**: Consider using OpenAI for initial embedding and local models for inference
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.